ElSibo/Third_assignment/README.md

 script cont_move.cpp rapresent node /contmove_rob
 ----

 declaration of global variable;
 declared publisher pub1;
 defined function vel();
 taiking data from geometry_msgs/Point32;
 declaration of function assistCont();
 declaration variable of function assistCont();
 making average of data recived from 0 to 260 taked from /LaserScan;
 making average of data recived from 280 to 440 taked from /LaserScan;
 making average of data recived from 440 to 720 taked from /LaserScan;
 chek if assistent control is activate;
 (assistcontrol ON)if obstacle is at distance < 0.5 robot not go on;
 (assistcontrol ON)if obstacle is at distance rigt < 0.7 robot not turn Right;
 (assistcontrol ON)if obstacle is at distance left < 0.7 robot not turn left;
 chek if go to poit is active;
 (go to point OFF) set linear velocity;
 (go to point OFF) set angular velocity;
 (go to point OFF) public velocity;
 main();
-defined node contmove_rob
+defined node contmove_rob;
 defined the nodeHandler;
 defined publisher;
 loop andless;
 defined and calling sb scriber sub2(/vel_cont);
 defined and calling sb scriber sub2(/scan);
 spin;

-script cont_move.cpp rapresent node /navi_rob
+script navi_goal_rob.cpp rapresent node /navi_rob
 ----

+declaration of action client MoveBaseAction;
+declaration of publisher pub;
+defined function of goPoint();
+defined the client ac;
+sending message;
+ac wainting for server;
+declaration variable x,y,cont;
+sendig message at the user;
+taking imput from user;
+starting while with cont <=0;
+cheking if the cordinate is outside of perimeter;
+(position outside of perimeter)taking new position from user and ri-chek it;
+sending to node /contmove_rob to stop publication on cmd_vel;
+defining variable to will set the parameter for client ;
+setting parameter for the client;
+sending message for information;
+sending the goal to the server;
+asking to the user if he want to calcel the goal;
+(YES)canceling goal;
+(NO)contiuing and starting the timeout for reaching the point(25 second);
+given the reponse of wath robot do;
+defined the function controller();
+declarationof variabele;
+starting of loop endless;
+output graphics for user;
+taking imput from user;